 9:00pm - 9:45pm: Competitive Bouting

-Our payment rates are based upon registration into a 15 week term.
+Our payment rates are based on a 10-week term.
 If a class is cancelled due to coach/venue conflict (or due to a holiday) it will be made up at the end of the term or another option offered in its place.

 One night/week: